What is a SoundFont?

-The MPTK synthesizer is based on SoundFont, a kind of library which contains hundred sounds of instruments as piano, sax, drum, … with the description (quite complex!) of how to use each sounds for each keys and velocity.
-Happily the complexity is hidden by MPTK!
+The MPTK synthesizer is based on SoundFonts.
+It’s a kind of library which contains the samples associated to each instruments (as piano, sax, drum, …).
+The description of how to use each sounds for each keys, velocities, effects, controllers is quite complex.
+Happily the complexity is hidden by Maestro!

-A SoundFont can contains hundreds samples.
-Moreover hundreds SoundFont are available on the web!!! for free or not, on different styles (general, classic, jazz, electro, hip hop, …), with different quality and size.
+A SoundFont can contains hundreds samples and instruments.
+Moreover hundreds SoundFont are available on the web!!! for free or not, with different styles (general, classic, jazz, electro, hip hop, …), with different quality and size.
 The possibilities are huge, quite infinite!

 SoundFont(R) is a registered trademark of E-mu Systems, Inc.

-The FREE version of Midi Player Tool Kit use the SoundFont GeneralUser_GS_SoftSynth_v144 from Christian Collins site here.
+The FREE version of Midi Player Tool Kit use the SoundFont GeneralUser GS v1.471 from Christian Collins site here.
 It’s a SoundFont with a very good balancing between size and quality.

 - Keep only banks of interest for your application.

-- Analyze your Midi files to keep only samples necessary.
+- Analyze your Midi files to keep only necessary samples.

 So, you keep a low volume of files for your application or game.